Graham Norton announces host replacement for BBC chat show

 Rather than halting production of the series, the corporation is pushing on with a replacement, and Claudia Winkleman will be overtaking Norton while he’s away.

-The news will be announced in scenes set to air on The Graham Norton Show on Friday (10 January), in which Traitors host Winkleman is a guest alongside Tom Hiddleston, Brie Larson, Billy Porter and Myles Smith.
+The news was announcedon The Graham Norton Show on Friday (10 January), in which Traitors host Winkleman is a guest alongside Tom Hiddleston, Brie Larson, Billy Porter and Myles Smith.

 After Norton revealed the news, Winkleman quipped: “I apologise in advance”.